sdsc/sdsc-summer-institute-2020/0_preparation/basic_linux_skills/README.md

 Basic Linux skills are necessary to complete the hands-on exercises.
 If it’s been a while since you’ve worked in a Linux environment, be sure to reacquaint yourself with the following topic (many of which are demonstrated below)s: copying, listing, deleting and renaming files; using wildcards; navigating directories; changing file permissions; setting environment variables; using common utilities (grep, cat, less, head, sort, tar, gzip).
 A nice tutorial can be found here http://www.ee.surrey.ac.uk/Teaching/Unix/.
 You should also be comfortable with one of the standard Linux editors, such as vim, emacs, or nano.

-You should also be comfortable with one of the standard Linux editors, such as vim, emacs, or nano.
+You should also be comfortable with one of the standard Linux editors, such as `vim`, `emacs`, or `nano`.

 Notes:
 * For the examples below, we are using the `bash` shell, which is the default shell for new accounts on Comet.
-For the purposes of the Institute exercises, please do not change the shell.
+For the purposes of following SDSC tutorials and exercises, please do not change the shell.

 <a name="top">**Examples::**
 * [Basic Environment](#basic-env)